borisbu/OctoRelay/README.md

 ![WebUI interface](img/controls.png)

-In this screenshot, the black button indicates the printer relay is `ON`, and the gray buttons indicate it is `OFF`.
+In this screenshot, the black printer icon shows the `ON` state of its relay, and the gray ones indicate `OFF`.
 The plugin allows you to set your own icons and flexibly customize the way the relay states are displayed.

 > _I use it with a 4 relay board, and printed this